BestTimesToVisit.com Logo

 attraction

 Witness the majestic Wawel Castle bathed in the soft hues of sunrise.
-Arrive before the crowds to capture stunning photos and soak in the castle's history without the usual hustle.
-Explore the courtyards and imagine royal life within these ancient walls.
+Arrive before the crowds to capture stunning photos and soak in the castle's history in a peaceful atmosphere.
+Explore the courtyards and imagine the lives of Polish royalty who once called this place home.

 Best time: June-August